-As you can see, most of the above-listed apples not only taste great fresh but are also great for baking!
+As you can see, most of the above-listed fruits not only taste great fresh but are also great for baking!
 While Granny Smith remains a popular baking favorite, consider a more unusual variety or even a couple of varieties mixed together for this recipe.

 Will an apple a day keep the doctor away?

 A medium-sized apple weighing about 6.4 ounces (about 3” in diameter) is equal to 1½ cups, nearly the two cups of fruit you should consume daily.
-And since you need fruit, apples may be one of the top choices for good health, considering that same 6.4-ounce apple also contains:
+And since you need fruit, this may be one of the top choices for good health, considering that same 6.4-ounce apple also contains:

 - Calories: 95